 - Dismissal – Permanent separation of a Student from the University.
 When dismissed, a Student is denied access to University owned or leased grounds, facilities and vehicles and all University planned, promoted or sponsored activities.
 In the case where a Student is a member of a Student Organization, the Student is prohibited from attending any Student Organization activity.
 There is a permanent Student Life (J Hold) hold on the Student's records.
 A notation is made on the Student's permanent academic record with removal resulting only from action by the chancellor of the campus.
 A permanent conduct record is maintained.

 - Revocation of Admission and/or Degree – Admission to or a degree awarded from the University may be revoked for fraud, misrepresentation or other violation of University standards in obtaining admission or the degree or for other serious violations committed by a Student prior to graduation.

-More than one of the Consequences listed above may be assigned for any single violation.
+More than one of the Educational Consequences listed above may be assigned for any single violation.

 Conduct cases that are incomplete, due to factors such as the Student's not responding to conduct charges or not fulfilling an educational consequence remain a conduct record until required actions are completed by the Student.
 Registration for subsequent terms or the conferral of academic degrees may be withheld pending the resolution of allegations of Student misconduct.

-In addition to the Consequences set forth in Section 7.1, the following Educational Consequences may be imposed upon Student groups or Organizations following a finding of responsibility for a conduct violation:
+In addition to the Educational Consequences set forth in Article 7.1, the following Educational Consequences may be imposed upon Student groups or Organizations following a finding of responsibility for a conduct violation: